 "He was the greatest humanitarian who ever lived and the greastest pillar of honesty baseball ever had.
 I never played for a better man, on the field or off." - Bobo Newsom

 Griffith joined the Senators as skipper in 1912 and purchased ten percent ownership in the club.
-In 1920, he bought controlling interest in the team and stepped down as manager.
+In December 1919, he bought controlling interest in the team and stepped down as manager the following season.
 Although the club won three AL pennants and the 1924 World Series, they struggled in the second division for most of his tenure at the helm.
 They had a hard time competing financially with the other teams, and Griffith often had to sell off his star players.

 While owner of the Senators, Griffith played a large role in popularizing night baseball and was responsible for signing many Latin American players.
 His connections with President Franklin D. Roosevelt played a large role in giving baseball the "green light" to go on during World War II.